 If you use our US visa service, we will take care of creating your required online profile, pay the consular visa application fee and arrange the appointment for your personal interview with the US consular officials.

-Show up on Day of the interview personally in the US Consulate or the US Embassy.
+Show up on day of the interview personally in the US consulate or the US embassy.
 Your documents will be checked there and you will be interviewed by the consular officers.

 The following documents must be prepared and brought along for the appointment at the US Consulate or US Embassy: